teachthenet/Megsss/lessons/7_infinite_while_loop3.md

 #### CHALLENGE

 - The script above called `Summon lightning bolt (incomplete)` isn't working properly!
 Instead of summoning a LightningBolt, it is summoning a Snowman!
-Fix it by updating the name and lore of the bow, and then changing `summon SnowMan` to `summon LightningBolt`.
+Fix it by updating the name and lore of the bow, and then changing `summon SnowMan` to `summon LightningBolt`

 - The script above called `Summon explosion (incomplete)` isn't working properly!
 Instead of summoning an explosion, it is summoning a Snowman!
-Fix it by updating the name and lore of the bow, and then changing `summon SnowMan` to `summon Creeper ~ ~ ~ {ignited:1,Fuse:1}`.
+Fix it by updating the name and lore of the bow, and then changing `summon SnowMan` to `summon Creeper ~ ~ ~ {ignited:1,Fuse:1}`